 Fake: Video of man spitting on bread is not from India

-New Delhi, Apr 22: A video of a man selling bread packets before licking it has gone viral on the social media.
+New Delhi, Apr 22: A video of a man selling bread packets before licking it has gone viral on social media.

 The messages on the social media relating to this video have communal overtones as well.
-A message on Twitter read, "#SpitJihad Dear Indians, Pls sanitize the outer covers of the bread you buy , bcoz we don't know which one has spit of disgusting x'hadis".
+A message on Twitter read, "#SpitJihad Dear Indians, Pls sanitize the outer covers of the bread you buy, bcoz we don't know which one has spit of disgusting x'hadis".

 #SpitJihad— Ritu (सत्यसाधक) #EqualRightsForHindus (@RituRathaur) April 6, 2020